Kimpsy History, Family Crest & Coats of Arms

 Early History of the Kimpsy family

-Another 573 words (41 lines of text) covering the years 1172, 1193, 1652 and 1865 are included under the topic Early Kimpsy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kimpsy research.
+Another 286 words (20 lines of text) covering the years 1172, 1193, 1652, 1865, 1599, 1631 and 1641 are included under the topic Early Kimpsy History in all our PDF Extended History products and printed products wherever possible.

 Kimpsy Spelling Variations